Despite volatility in the capital markets, one of the fastest and most compelling ways to raise funds continues to be through an IPO.

 - In 2022, the number of IPOs declined by 44%, and there was a 57% drop in funds raised, contrasting with IPO trends in 2021.

 - The main reasons for the decline are COVID-19 restrictions, the Russian invasion of Ukraine, geopolitical uncertainties, economic tension, and rising interest rates.

-- The technology sector leads by deal number, and the energy sector leads in proceeds.
+- The technology sector leads by deal number, and the energy sector leads by deal value.

 - The Americas and Europe markets recorded the most considerable decline, while MENA and the Asia Pacific regions were the most active in terms of volume and number of IPOs.